Java EE 8 By Example

 It is based on the existing JAXRS.

 At the moment I wrote down these posts, most of Java EE 8 specification are still in the early disscussion stage, and MVC 1.0 is also not finalized, maybe some changes are included in future.
-I will update the Wiki pages and codes aligned with final Java EE 8 specification when it is released.
+I will update the and codes aligned with final Java EE 8 specification when it is released.

 I will use the latest Java 8, Glassfish 4.1.1, and NetBeans IDE for these posts.